 There are currently no restrictions on passenger type and everyone is welcome on our buses if their journey is necessary, they follow government and First Bus guidance, and they are not feeling unwell.
 Anyone who is suffering from coronavirus symptoms including a persistent cough or high temperature, should not travel, and should follow public health guidelines.

 With operators and customers working together we will provide a bus network, for those who need it, that is safe and allows everyone to complete their essential journeys.

 Wearing a face covering

-From Monday 22nd June it is mandatory to wear a face covering on public transport, unless you have an underlying medical condition which makes wearing a face covering difficult.
-Children under 5 are also exempt from wearing a face covering.
+From Monday 22nd June it has been mandatory to wear a face covering on public transport, unless you have an underlying medical condition which makes wearing a face covering difficult.
+Children under 5 are exempt from wearing a face covering.

 - Click here to find out more information on face coverings and this information.

 - Click here to find out how to make your own face covering.

 Please note that those with an underlying health condition are not required to wear a face covering.
 You may need to be prepared to let the driver know you are unable to do so.
 First Glasgow support the use of Thistle Assistance Cards, which can be used to communicate the holder has a medical exemption.
 Please click here for more information.

 Support for disabled passengers remains the same as before coronavirus, see here for more details ⇒